dantheand/plants/README.md

 - aws credentials set up (use a profile)

 ## Services used
-The AWS infrastructure is currently an artisinal, hand-crafted set of services.
-In the future, I will make it reproducible with some sort of IaC approach.
+The AWS infrastructure is an artisinal, hand-crafted set of services made through the AWS console.
+It would greatly benefit from some sort of IaC approach to reproducibility.

 ### AWS
 - AWS Amplify for front-end builds and deployment